tarantool/doc/doc/1.10/book/replication/repl_remove_instances.rst

 2. If the instance is decommissioned forever, delete the instance's record from the following locations:

-   a. :ref:`replication <cfg_replication-replication>` parameter at all running
+   a. the :ref:`replication <cfg_replication-replication>` parameter at all running
       instances in the replica set:

       .. code-block:: tarantoolsession

          tarantool> box.cfg{replication=...}

-   b. :ref:`box.space._cluster <box_space-cluster>` on any master instance in
+   b. the :ref:`box.space._cluster <box_space-cluster>` tuple on any master instance in
       the replica set.
-For example, a record with instance id = 3:
+For example, for a record with instance id = 3:

       .. code-block:: tarantoolsession